 The Credit Agreement also allows for the issuance of letters of credit in the aggregate amount of up to \$10.0 million at any one time; outstanding letters of credit reduce the credit available for revolving credit borrowings.
-As of March 31, 2017, the Company had no outstanding letters of credit.
+As of June 30, 2017, the Company had no outstanding letters of credit.
 Substantially all of the Company's assets are pledged to secure the credit facility.

-Borrowings under the Credit Agreement bear interest at the Company's option of the prime rate (4.00% on March 31, 2017) plus a margin ranging from 0.00% to 0.50% or one-month LIBOR (0.98% on March 31, 2017) plus a margin ranging from 1.75% to 2.25%.
-The additional margin amount is dependent on the level of outstanding borrowings.
-As of March 31, 2017, the Company had \$86.5 million of maximum borrowing capacity.
-The Company incurs an annual commitment fee of 0.20% on the unused portion of the line of credit.
+Borrowings under the Credit Agreement bear interest at the Company's option of the prime rate (4.25% on June 30, 2017) plus a margin ranging from 0.00% to 0.50% or one-month LIBOR (1.22% on June 30, 2017) plus a margin ranging from 1.00% to 1.75%.
+The Company incurs an annual commitment fee of 0.15% to 0.20% on the unused portion of the line of credit.
+The additional margin amount and annual commitment fee are dependent on the level of outstanding borrowings.
+As of June 30, 2017, the Company had \$57.0 million of unused borrowing capacity.

 The Company is required to comply with various financial covenants under the Credit Agreement.
-Specifically, the Company is required to maintain a ratio of earnings before interest, taxes, depreciation, and amortization ("EBITDA") plus stock compensation and minus income taxes paid and capital expenditures to interest expense and scheduled payments due for borrowings on a trailing three months basis annualized of not less than 2.00 to 1.00 and a ratio of current maturities of long-term debt to EBITDA plus stock compensation and minus income taxes paid and capital expenditures of not more than 2.75 to 1.00.
-Additionally, the Credit Agreement currently restricts the payment of dividends.
+Specifically, the Company is required to maintain a ratio of earnings before interest, taxes, depreciation, and amortization ("EBITDA") plus stock compensation to interest expense for the previous four consecutive fiscal quarters of not less than 3.00 to 1.00 and a ratio of indebtedness to EBITDA plus stock compensation ("Leverage Ratio") of not more than 3.00 to 1.00.
+Additionally, the Credit Agreement currently restricts the payment of dividends that would result in a pro forma Leverage Ratio of more than 2.00 to 1.00.

-At March 31, 2017, the Company was in compliance with all covenants under the Credit Agreement.
+At June 30, 2017, the Company was in compliance with all covenants under the Credit Agreement.